 The more modern a home, the more flexible the spaces become.
 The more traditional a home, the stricter the purpose of the rooms becomes.
 How many times have we seen expensive builder homes where the dining room does not feel appealing and looks like it is used begrudgingly once or twice a year?
 Or a living room that is formal and overstuffed, but uninviting and seldom used?
 The dining room at 5017 Swiss Avenue is in the middle of the home, to connect visually with several open rooms in three directions.
 It is an inviting room for a dinner, breakfast, sitting down or a reception or a party.
 The formal and informal living rooms are almost interchangeable in their purpose and desirability.

-Depending on your needs, desires and how you live in a home, the entry room, living room or informal living rooms can function as open art galleries or intimate spaces.
+Depending on your needs, desires and how you live in a home, the entry room, living room or informal living rooms can function as open art galleries or intimate spaces that you can furnish however you want, in most of the cases we recommend investing on a good furniture store, this way you can assure that the furniture pieces you get are of a great quality.
 An open floor plan allows the space to function as a whole or as more separate spaces.

 Front porches express the modern idea of connecting interior and exterior spaces fluidly.
 Front porches expand the living space of a home without expanding the environmental footprint of heating and cooling this additional space.
 Front porches also invite interaction with one’s neighbors and the community.
 They generate a sense of vitality and human connection that inward looking homes reject and repel.
 The modern elegance of the homes is enhanced as they harmoniously maintain the architectural rhythm of the street.